LumirH/napalm-gaia/README.md

 https://napalm-gaia.readthedocs.io/en/latest

+## Bug Reports

+Please use the issuetracker.

-## contribute
+## Contribute

-If you find a bug please use the issue tracker.
-If you want to volunteer or contribute patches please open a PR or get in touch with us.
+If you want to volunteer or contribute patches just open a PR or get in touch with us.

 ## contact